silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

 ## 📋 Project Overview

-The Silicon Roundabout Ventures Dashboard is a Gatsby-based web application that provides a professional, responsive interface for the venture capital firm.
+The Silicon Roundabout Ventures Dashboard is a JAMStack Gatsby-based web application that provides a transparent, responsive interface for the venture capital firm.
 It features dynamic data integration with Airtable, allowing for real-time updates of portfolio companies and fund statistics.

 ### 🚀 Deployment URL